 For pricing, see the $29 per month Adept plan or the Free tier on pricing.
 For the full feature stack, see features, predictive timing, and the synastry feature.
 Compare also with Solar Fire, Astro Gold, and TimePassages.

 Consumer astrology apps are well-designed audience tools.
 Astrolium is a practitioner workspace.
-Same sky, different jobs — and you will know when you have crossed the line.
-If you read your own chart, talk astrology with friends, or write a daily horoscope newsletter, Co-Star, CHANI, The Pattern, and LUNA are excellent — the team keeps most of them on their phones.
+Same sky, different jobs, and you will know when you have crossed the line.
+If you read your own chart, talk astrology with friends, or write a daily horoscope newsletter, Co-Star, CHANI, and The Pattern are excellent.
+The team keeps most of them on their phones.
 The moment you start charging strangers for chart readings, you will feel the limit of those apps within a week.
 Astrolium is the next tool.

 If you remember nothing else from this page, remember this: consumer astrology apps and practitioner workspaces are not the same product category.
 Calling them competitors is like calling Spotify and Pro Tools competitors.
 They are both about music; they are built for opposite people.